molware/molware.github.io/piko/exampleSite/content/blog/3-Proxmox_Homelab.md

 After it's all set up, let's boot our VM and follow the installation instructions to get PF installed on the virtual hard disk.
 Installation should be quick and will reboot the VM after completion.

 When the PfSense VM starts up there will only be one NIC available which is intended.
 We need to configure the WAN interface with this.
 It should be the only interface available so either use the auto-detection or enter the interface name that gets presented by PfSense.
 This will configure a WAN interface on your PfSense firewall that should connect directly to your local network via the Linux bridge.
 As long as everything is configured properly this interface should have direct access to the Internet.
+We'll have to repeat this step again when we attach the LAN adapters but I like to do this to make sure I know exactly which adapter is the WAN, and that it's internet-connected properly.

 At this point, we will shut off the VM because we need to add additional network interface cards for the other LAN networks we're going to create in our lab.

 In the Proxmox UI navigate to your node and select 'Network' from the menu.
 Here we will add two new Linux bridges, and assign them IP addresses and a /24 CIDR.